gemfire/gemfire-developer-website/content/tutorials/get-started-gf4k8s-sbgf.md

 ---

-data-featured: false
+title: Getting Started with VMware GemFire for Kubernetes
 date: '2022-08-15'
 description: How to set up a VMware GemFire instance on Kubernetes.
 lastmod: '2022-08-15'
 link-title: Getting Started with VMware GemFire for Kubernetes
 parent: Spring for VMware GemFire
-title: Getting Started with VMware GemFire for Kubernetes
 type: tutorials
-topic: Getting Started with VMware GemFire for Kubernetes
-topicgroups: "Products"
-grouptitle: "Getting Started with VMware GemFire for Kubernetes"
-layout: topic
-icon: kubernetes
+icon: spring
-weight: 3
+weight:
 aliases:
     - get-started-tgf4k8s-sbdg/
 ---